jpreardon/float-plan/README.md

 # Float Plan

-"I think we're going to need a bigger boat."
+"I think we need a bigger boat..."